Harish15/svg-power-opt/README.md

 # svg-power-opt

 **svg-power-opt** is a powerful and extensible SVG optimizer that reduces file size while preserving visual quality.
-It wraps [SVGO](https://github.com/svg/svgo) with a curated plugin set, adds CLI reporting, config support, and more.
+It wraps [SVGO](https://github.com/svg/svgo) with a curated plugin set, adds CLI reporting, and programmatic support.

 ---